Back to Course

 1. Appropriate introduction

-2. definition of proposition
+2. Definition of proposition

-3. proof/disproof of proposition
+3. Proof/Disproof of the proposition

-4. concluding the argument
+4. Concluding the argument

-Write the structure of an expository composition
+2. Write the structure of an expository composition

 2020 JSCE/BECE English Studies Essay Past Question 1